MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P1-Setting-Up-Table-Views/content.md

 Table views are instances of the `UITableView` class and can be created in three ways: programmatically, visually using Interface Builder, or by using a *table view controller*.
 (For more information on table views check out this [explanation--BROKEN LINK](link to table view discussion))

-For the table view in **Make School Notes**, we will be using a *table view controller* as it is the easiest to get working.
+For the table view in Make School Notes, we will be using a *table view controller* as it is the easiest to get working.

 The starter project that you downloaded earlier already contains a table view controller, let's take a look at it now.

 > [action]
-Click the *Project navigator* icon, and select the `Main.storyboard` file:
+Click the *Project navigator* icon, expand the *MakeSchoolNotes* folder, and select the `Main.storyboard` file:
 >
 ![image illustrating how to open the Main.storyboard file](./images/open-main-storyboard.png)